Sujit-O/pykg2vec/README.md

  * [A Review of Relational Machine Learning for Knowledge Graphs](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7358050)
  * [Knowledge Graph Embedding: A Survey of Approaches and Applications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8047276)
  * [An overview of embedding models of entities and relationships for knowledge base completion](https://arxiv.org/abs/1703.08098)

+## Dependencies
+The goal of this library is to minimize the dependency on other libraries as far as possible to rapidly test the algorithms against different dataset.
+We emphasize that in the beginning, we will not be focus in run-time performance.
+However, in the future, may provide faster implementation of each of the algorithms.
+We encourage installing the tensorflow-gpu version for optimal usage.
+* tensorflow==`<version suitable for your workspace>`
+* networkx>=2.2
+* setuptools>=40.8.0
+* matplotlib>=3.0.3
+* numpy>=1.16.2
+* seaborn>=0.9.0
+* scikit_learn>=0.20.3
+* hyperopt>=0.1.2
+* progressbar2>=3.39.3

 ## Features
 * A sheer amount of existing state-of-the-art knowledge graph embedding algorithms.